Tranquil02/metacraft-module1/README.md

-# SimpleInsurance Smart Contract
+# Insurance Smart Contract

 ## Overview

-The `SimpleInsurance` smart contract is a simple insurance policy management system on the Ethereum blockchain.
+The `Insurance` smart contract is a simple insurance policy management system on the Ethereum blockchain.
 It allows users to purchase an insurance policy, check their policy details, and claim insurance under certain conditions.

 ## Features